cosmos/cosmos-sdk/docs/quark/README.md

 which provides the core consensus engine for your blockchain.
-Beyond consensus, Quark provides a blockchain development 'starter-pack' of common blockchain modules while not enforcing their use thus giving maximum flexibility for application customization (do you require fees, how do you want to log messages, do you enable IBC, do you even have a cryptocurrency?)
+Beyond consensus, Quark provides a blockchain development 'starter-pack' of common blockchain modules while not enforcing their use thus giving maximum flexibility for application customization.
+For example, do you require fees, how do you want to log messages, do you enable IBC, do you even have a cryptocurrency?

-Disclaimer, when power and flexibility meet, the result is also some level of complexity and a learning curve.
+Disclaimer: when power and flexibility meet, the result is also some level of complexity and a learning curve.
 Here is an introduction to the core concepts embedded in Quark.